 Not only this, but President Obama has the use of an armoured limousine, 35 military helicopters for his transport, two Air Force One planes (which he must take for official long-haul travel) and the use of Camp David, Maryland, as a secure second home.
 Not only this, but Presidents since 2001 earn $400,000 per year, as well as having a $50,000 non-taxable expense allowance.
 His salary is, however, taxable.

-When retired, the President will take a pension of around $199,700 (£126,000), and can draw a Congressional pension too, if he served in Congress.
-They are provided with travel funds and franking privileges (letter stamping costs).
+When retired, the President will take a pension of around $199,700 (c.£126,000), and can draw a Congressional pension too, if they served in Congress.
+They are provided with travel funds and franking/stamp privileges.
 The Presidential family are also entitled to protection by the Secret Service until the death of the former President.
 There are currently four former Presidents that are entitled to this income and treatment, at the cost of the American people.

 The US President also uses Blair House, opposite the White House, to house foreign Heads of State should they visit Washington.
 The Queen, however, gives her foreign counterpart a room at Buckingham Palace, where there is already room, staff and provisions available, cutting the costs for the Government.

 Willem-Alexander of the Netherlands earns a salary of €825,000 per year (c.£593,000) for his work as King, with a poll showing most think he should earn much less, between €250,000 to €500,000.
 His wife, Queen Maxima, also earns a wage for her royal work, and The Princess of Orange is also entitled to a stipend (grant).

 Any Dutch Royal that receives a stipend is exempt from taxes on the stipend and their assets, meaning the Dutch Royals do not pay tax, unlike The Queen and Prince Charles.